GMyhf/2024spring-cs201/tree_questions.md

 ## 1.1 Application of Tree Data Structure

 - **File System**: This allows for efficient navigation and organization of files.
-- **Data Compression**:[ Huffman coding](https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/) is a popular technique for data compression that involves constructing a binary tree where the leaves represent characters and their frequency of occurrence.
+- **Data Compression**: **Huffman coding** is a popular technique for data compression that involves constructing a binary tree where the leaves represent characters and their frequency of occurrence.
 The resulting tree is used to encode the data in a way that minimizes the amount of storage required.
-- **Compiler Design:** In compiler design, a syntax tree is used to represent the structure of a program.
+- **Compiler Design:** In compiler design, a **syntax tree** is used to represent the structure of a program.
 - **Database Indexing**: B-trees and other tree structures are used in database indexing to efficiently search for and retrieve data.

 ### Advantages of Tree Data Structure:

-- Tree offer **Efficient Searching** Depending on the type of tree, with average search times of O(log n) for balanced trees like AVL.
+- Tree offer **Efficient Searching** depending on the type of tree, with average search times of O(log n) for balanced trees like AVL.
 - Trees provide a hierarchical representation of data, making it **easy to organize and navigate** large amounts of information.
 - The recursive nature of trees makes them **easy to traverse and manipulate** using recursive algorithms.